Pregnant after Stopping Birth Control?

 🤰 "Am I pregnant?" - Take the Online Pregnancy Test

-🍷🚬 Did you consume alcohol, drugs, or tobacco before you knew you were pregnant? - Read about consumption during pregnancy.
+🍷🚬 Did you consume alcohol, drugs, or tobacco before you knew you were pregnant? - Take the Tox Test!

 Do you have any questions or concerns?
 Write your message directly here ⬇️

 Many women get off birth control for a variety of reasons.
-Some are sick and tired of the drudgery of a daily pill, while others are concerned about the side effects of artificial hormones.
+Some are concerned about the side effects of artificial hormones and want to try a more natural method, while others desire to get pregnant.

-Ceasing to take the pill ushers in hormonal withdrawal bleeding, which signals changes within the woman’s body.
-It takes time for hormone levels to stabilize and for the body to resume any functions which had been previously blocked.
-If you are about to get off birth control, be patient with yourself as you allow your body to adjust!
+Your body reacts after stopping birth control by starting hormonal withdrawal bleeding—similar to what happens during a monthly pill break.
+It usually takes time for hormone levels to stabilize and for the body to resume any functions that had been previously blocked.
+If you are about to get off birth control, be patient with yourself as your body adjusts!

 In 50% of cases, the transition goes almost unnoticed.
-The ease of adjustment is affected by the woman’s overall health, the length of time the medication was taken, the type of birth control, and the age of the woman when she started taking birth control.
+The ease of adjustment depends on one's overall health, the time span over which the medication was taken, the active ingredients, and the starting age for taking birth control.

 Most adjustments should be complete within three months.